 大陆读者请移步优酷 (readers from mainland China can see it here)：

-I'm going to launch an Indiegogo campaign this fall with a brand new kit.
 You can subscribe to Petoi.com or my Twitter https://twitter.com/PetoiCamp for updates.
-The codes will be posted on Github: https://github.com/PetoiCamp/OpenCat.
+The codes are posted on Github: https://github.com/PetoiCamp/OpenCat.

 Mentioned on IEEE: Spectrum: